Thanks for stopping by My Fishing Cape Cod. Welcome to the website!

-That’s my Mom and I in the above photo.
+My name’s Ryan Collins, and that’s my Mom in the above photo.
 I am fortunate to have been able to have fished Cape Cod since I was in kindergarten.

-As a youngster the Cape’s beaches, bays, harbors, flats and estuaries were a terrific playground.
-Now at age 29, I go to the same places to fish and be with nature.
+As a youngster the Cape’s beaches, bays, harbors, flats and estuaries were my playground.

-The writing you’ll find here offers my ideas and experiences fishing and exploring this wonderful area.
+The content you’ll find here offers my ideas and experiences fishing and exploring this wonderful area.
 I write through personal experience, including the good and the bad.

 I started fishing Cape Cod when I was 5 and have been hooked ever since.
 I have my Dad to thank for that.
 We fished for years out of a 12 foot aluminum skiff powered by a 6hp.